- Faculty List

 Kevin P. Coleman (Historical Studies)

-María Cristina Cuervo (Spanish and Portuguese)
+María Cristina Cuervo (Italian, Spanish, Portuguese and Latin American Studies)

 Rubén Gaztambide-Fernández (OISE)